dennisdoomen/CSharpGuidelines/Src/Guidelines/1200_MiscellaneousDesignGuidelines.md

 ### <a name="av1220"></a> Always check an event handler delegate for `null` (AV1220) ![](images/1.png)

-An event that has no subscribers is `null`, so before invoking, always make sure that the delegate list represented by the event variable is not `null`.
-Furthermore, to prevent conflicting changes from concurrent threads, use a temporary variable to prevent concurrent changes to the delegate.
+An event that has no subscribers is `null`.
+So before invoking, always make sure that the delegate list represented by the event variable is not `null`.
+Invoke using the null conditional operator, because it additionally prevents conflicting changes to the delegate list from concurrent threads.

 	event EventHandler Notify;

 	protected virtual void OnNotify(NotifyEventArgs args)
 	{
-        EventHandler handlers = Notify;
-        if (handlers != null)
-        {
-            handlers(this, args);
+		Notify?.Invoke(this, args);
 	}
-    }

-**Tip:** You can prevent the delegate list from being empty altogether.
-Simply assign an empty delegate like this:

-	event EventHandler Notify = delegate {};

 ### <a name="av1225"></a> Use a protected virtual method to raise each event (AV1225) ![](images/2.png)
 Complying with this guideline allows derived classes to handle a base class event by overriding the protected method.
 The name of the protected virtual method should be the same as the event name prefixed with `On`.
 For example, the protected virtual method for an event named `TimeChanged` is named `OnTimeChanged`.